CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/round3.rst

 .. _round3:

-Round3
+Final round
 ========

-In round3, participants could use the large-scale cloud computing platform.
-Here we list main change
+In the final round, a large-scale cloud computing platform is provided for all qualified teams.
+Followings are some main guidances for the final round,

-1. Now participants could submit their own ``CBEngine_round3`` whether in training or in evaluating.
-Make sure that your dimension of `observation` is aligned in ``gym_cfg.py``.
+1. In this round, participants can submit their own ``CBEngine_round3`` for training or evaluation.
 Note that **only** `observation` and `reward` could be modified.
-You could continue using old `observations`, but the old `reward` can't be used in `rllib` because `rllib` needs single value of each agent as `reward`.
-Anyway, we provide 2 `rewards`, "pressure" and "queue length", along with the old `reward` in the comment of default `CBEngine_round3.py``.
+Please make sure that the dimension of `observation` is aligned with ``gym_cfg.py``.
+You could continue using the `observations` defined in the qualification round, but the previous `reward` can't be used in `rllib` because `rllib` requires that each agent to be assigned with a `reward`.
+We provide 2 demo `rewards` definitions, "pressure" and "queue length", along with the old `reward` in the comment of default `CBEngine_round3.py``.
 #.
 Now the current step is not included in ``observation`` by default.
 It is now included in ``obs['info']['step']``
 #.
 The observation format is modified to align with rllib api.
 Please look up to the `observation <https://kddcup2021-citybrainchallenge.readthedocs.io/en/latest/APIs.html#simulation-step>`_
 #.
 Now the keys (i.e. agent_id) of ``actions``, ``reward``, ``observation``, ``dones`` are `str` instead of `int`.